KiDS-1000: Combined halo-model cosmology constraints from galaxy abundance, galaxy clustering and galaxy-galaxy lensing: Data and sample selection

 \subsection{Projected galaxy clustering measurements: $w_{\mathrm{p}}$}

 We measure the clustering of the KiDS-Bright galaxy sample using the Landy-Szalay \citep{Landy1993} estimator for the galaxy correlation function

 Here we count the number of galaxy-galaxy ($DD$), random-random ($RR$) and galaxy-random ($DR$) pairs, as a function of the pair's transverse $r_{\mathrm{p}}$ and radial $r_{\pi}$ comoving separation.
 The accuracy of galaxy clustering measurements with this estimator depends critically on the quality of the random, $R$, catalogues.
 We use the \citet{Johnston2020} organised random methodology that has been shown to recover unbiased clustering measurements in a series of mock galaxy catalogue analyses for the KiDS-Bright sample.
 Using machine learning, we infer the high-dimensional mapping between the observed on-sky galaxy number density and three systematic-tracer variables; atmospheric seeing, point spread function ellipticity and limiting magnitude.
 Systematically-induced density variations across the survey footprint can then be defined.
 We randomly distribute clones of the real galaxies across the survey footprint, preserving the on-sky systematic density patterns, and matching the on-sky systematic-tracer properties to that of the clone's parent galaxy.
 By retaining the photometric properties of the parent for each clone, selection effects are accurately mirrored in the organised randoms for any galaxy sub-sample, for example the 6 different stellar mass bins in our analysis.
+We use 20 times more randoms than data points as presented by \citet{Johnston2020}.

 The projected clustering correlation function is estimated through an integral over the line-of-sight separation, limited by a maximum defined distance $r_{\pi, \mathrm{max}}$,